Newer certified wood stoves are much more polluting than many people think.

-Newer certified wood stoves are not nearly as clean as many believe.
-Even if used with perfectly dried, shaped and sized wood and operated exactly as recommended in laboratory-perfect conditions―which, in the real world, they virtually never are―they are still far more polluting than a non-wood-burning heat source.
+Even if used with perfectly dried, shaped, and sized pieces of wood and operated exactly as recommended in laboratory-perfect conditions—which, in the real world, they virtually never are—they still pollute far more than a non-wood-burning heat source.

 A crib of wood burning in a test